Erich Hoepner: Commemoration

 In 1956, a school in Berlin was named after Hoepner because he had joined the 20 July plot and was executed by the Nazi regime.
 The school voted to drop the name in 2008.
 In 2009, the school director attested to the fact that "the name had been controversial from the start and was repeatedly debated".
+In August 2026 Erich Hoepner's military career and involvement in the July Plot was the subject of a new revisionist biography published by Pen & Sword Books by historian Philip Bujak.